 Here’s the best car maintenance schedule to follow.

 “You must change your oil every 5,000 kilometres”

-That’s right, you can actually wait longer until filling up with fresh oil.
+That’s right, you can actually wait longer until scheduling your next oil change.
 Modern cars can go as far as 15,000 kilometres without fresh oil.

 This easy car maintenance hack will ensure you never miss another oil change.

 “I don’t actually have to change my oil after all”